THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 No spiritual fire can hurt one of God’s saints.
 The saints can and do live with the consuming Fire.
 As in the case of Moses’ bush (Exodus 3:2), they are not consumed.

 Those of us who have been careless in bringing our motivations before God in prayer may find that the worthless and sinful part will burn, as God draws near to accept the offering of our life.
 What will be left of us as God approaches?
-The part that has been wrought in and by the Lord Jesus Christ.
+The part that has been prepared in and by the Lord Jesus Christ.

 Portability of the Tabernacle